Wandering-Heiho/Zero-no-Kiseki_Geofront_PSP/README.md

 4) Run `_build.bat` to create the ISO file.

 ## Known Problems
-While most of the original dialogue from the Geofront script works fine, some of the dialogue currently goes outside of the text boxes.
-This is currently being worked on by changing the line breaks, or from splitting it into two text boxes.
+- While most of the original dialogue from the Geofront script works fine, some of the dialogue currently goes outside of the text boxes.
+This is currently being worked on by changing the line breaks, or from splitting a piece of dialogue into two text boxes.
 This issue was also present in the original PSP English translation patch, which usually gets fixed by using the Geofront text.
 [Examples of the problem](https://imgur.com/a/438Ogyc)
+- Some Craft names go outside of the box in the menu, but not in the battles.
+This is most noticeable with the Crafts "Electromagnetic Net β" and "Supreme Cloak & Dagger".
+At this current moment, I have no plans to edit these.
+- Textures have not been replaced in the ISO itself, so things like the Art/Quartz list are all in Japanese.
+Attempts to replace these have all failed, so the current plan is to provide a set of textures to replace them with PPSSPP's texture replacement feature.

 ## Tools/Resources Used in this Project
 Fork of the [EDDecompiler](https://github.com/ZhenjianYang/EDDecompiler) by ZhenjianYang for decrypting and repacking the bins files located in the scena folder, which contain the majority of the dialogue in the game.